capactio/capact/cmd/ocftool/docs/ocftool.md

 ocftool - Collective Capability Manager CLI

-A utility for managing Project Voltron & assist with authoring OCF content
+A utility for managing Capact & assist with authoring OCF content

-To begin working with Project Voltron using the ocftool CLI, start with:
+To begin working with Capact using the ocftool CLI, start with:

     $ ocftool login